elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 cd compliantkubernetes-kubespray/kubespray
 ```

-!!!note
-    The Terraform code for Exoscale is pushed to Kubespray upstream, but is not yet released (see [this issue](https://github.com/elastisys/compliantkubernetes-kubespray/issues/56))

-    Please run `git checkout b77460ec` to use the non-release Kubespray.

-    After the infrastructure setup step, switch back to Kubespray v2.15.0.

 ### Expose Exoscale credentials to Terraform

 For authentication create the file  `~/.cloudstack.ini` and put your Exoscale credentials in it.